fastball-marty/Word-Counter/README.md

   * During installation, make sure to check the option to add Python to your system's PATH.
   * Verify the installation by opening a command prompt or terminal and typing python --version or python3 --version.
 You should see the installed Python version.

-* myapp.py
+* wordcounter.py
   * Within this repo: <https://github.com/emmacarl7/Word-Counter>
-  * Click on the file *myapp.py*
+  * Navigate to the */src* subdirectory and click on the file *wordcounter.py*
   * Look for a "Download" button or a "Raw" button on the file page.
   * Right-click on the "Download" or "Raw" button and choose "Save As" to download the file to your computer.

 ### 2. Prepare .txt file
-The myapp.py program requires your text to be stored as a .txt file.
+The wordcounter.py program requires your text to be stored as a .txt file.
 The tutorial below walks through how to create a .txt file:

 <https://www.groovypost.com/howto/quickly-create-new-blank-text-file-windows-mac-linux/>

-After you have created your .txt file and added the text you want to count, ensure **it is located in the same directory as myapp.py.** (For example, both files located on your Desktop.)
+After you have created your .txt file and added the text you want to count, ensure **it is located in the same directory as wordcounter.py.** (For example, both files located on your Desktop.)

 ### 3. Navigate to the files
 You will need a command line interface (CLI) to run this program.
 See the guides below on how to open up a CLI on your machine: